logicalgroove/gptcli/README.md

 ## Installation

-To install CodeGenie, run the following command:

-`bundle install`

 Get your OpenAI API key at [OpenAI website](https://beta.openai.com/signup/).

 `cp .env-example .env`

-Add you key to .env file
+Add you key to .env file.

+Create a symbolic link in local executable folder:

+`ln -s $PWD/gptcli /usr/local/bin/`

 ## Usage

 To use GptCli, run the following command:

-`gptcli "Create a rake task with namespace pmo123 and name Remove all tags"`
+`gptcli "Create a rake task with namespace pmo123 and name Remove all tags", "pmo123.rake"`

 ## Contributing